buildout/buildout/zc.recipe.egg_/README.txt

 scripts
    Control which scripts are generated.
 The value should be a list of zero or more tokens.
-Each tokem is either a name, or a name, followed by an '=' and a new name.
+Each token is either a name, or a name followed by an '=' and a new name.
 Only the named scripts are generated.
 If no tokens are given, then script generation is disabled.
 If the option isn't given at all, then all scripts defined by the named eggs will be generated.